Emili-code/ContactListApp/README.md

 If Git is not already installed, download and install it from https://git-scm.com/

 4. Clone the Git Repository:

-   •Open the terminal in Visual Studio Code (View > Terminal) •Run the following command to clone the Git repository:
+   Open the terminal in Visual Studio Code (View > Terminal)

+   Run the following command to clone the Git repository:

    git clone <repository_url>